Bloodbat/SanguineMutants/README.md

   A versatile complement to any patch, based on MI's Peaks.
 It exposes every control and provides access to the Bouncing Ball envelope, unavailable in unmodified hardware.

+  - ### Nix

+    An expander for Apices that provides CV parameter modulation, inspired by the Rainier version of MI's Peaks.

   - ### Mortuus

     An all-around gap filler based on the Dead Man's Catch firmware, with some additions, for MI's Peaks.

+    - ### Ansa

+      An expander for Mortuus that provides CV parameter modulation, inspired by the Rainier version of MI's Peaks.

 - ### Explorator